-BC’s draft Framework for Enhancing Student Learning reflects a public commitment by education partners to work together to continuously improve student learning for each student, and to address long-standing differences in performance among particular groups of students, most notably Aboriginal students, children in care, and students with special needs.
+BC’s Framework for Enhancing Student Learning reflects a public commitment by education partners to work together to continuously improve student learning for each student, and to address long-standing differences in performance among particular groups of students, most notably Aboriginal students, children in care, and students with special needs.

 An overview of the draft Framework is being shared to inform the development of a final policy document in May 2016 and to facilitate transition to new locally-developed school district and school planning efforts for the 2016/17 school year.